corda/corda-docs-portal/content/en/platform/corda/5.0-beta/introduction/key-concepts.md

 2. [Corda Package Bundle (CPB)](#corda-package-bundles-cpbs) — built using a collection of CPKs, which represents a full application.
 3. [Corda Package Installer (CPI)](#corda-package-installer-cpi) — contains the CPB and information about the network.

+{{< figure src="images/cordapp-packaging.png" figcaption="CorDapp Packaging" >}}

+You can read how to package your CorDapp in the [Development Tutorials](../developing/development-tutorials/cordapp-packaging.html).

 ### Corda Packages (CPKs)
 CPKs are the Corda equivalent of a software library.
 They represent testable, reusable, sub-components of a final application.
 Corda runs each CPK runs in its own [sandbox](#sandboxes), isolated from other CPKs.